Vitest

 config

 The root (or global) config.
-If workspace feature is enabled, projects will reference this as globalConfig.
+If projects are defined, they will reference this as globalConfig.

 WARNING